Korra2020/MOMO-S-MELON-GAME/README.md

 # MOMO-S-MELON-GAME
-Momo's Melon Game is about momo the lemer to cach the melons by pressing the space bar.
+Momo's Melon Game is about Momo the lemer to catch the melons by pressing the space bar.